On-Demand: Hot Topics in Ethics & the Law (With COVID Forms & Will!) - 6 CEUs

 To access the discount form for registering for multiple workshops or participants, please click here.

 - CE Hours Included: 6 Ethics, Core or Related (please see below for more information)

 - Format: On-Demand Webinar (“Asynchronous”) ~ At your leisure to be viewed at your own pace.
 You may pause, rewind, and fast forward at any point during the videos.
 You are in complete control of how you view this workshop.
-It also comes with a PowerPoint handout and multiple handouts & forms.
-There is a quiz at the end to ensure viewing and required by all CE approval organizations.
+However, you are required to watch at least 90% of the videos to receive CEs.
+The PowerPoint handout will be displayed in the video along with the presenter, and there is also a separate document for printing as well as multiple forms and handouts.
+There is a quiz at the end to ensure comprehension and is required by all CE approval organizations for on-demand workshops.

 - Investment: $135

 Becky Beaton-York, Ph.D. & Chris J. York, Attorney at Law

 - Discuss clinical, ethical, liability, and risk management issues around in-person therapy during COVID-19 such as:

 - What is best for the client, the therapist, and their loved ones?
 Who drives the decision?